Pabau GO app

 Delivering an ADHD planner effectively requires integrating it into your clinical workflow and helping patients understand its purpose.
 Follow these five steps to introduce and support adoption:

 1. Present the template as a system, not a task list.
-Frame the planner as external memory support—a tool to capture thoughts and organize priority so the patient’s brain is free to focus on the work itself.
-Emphasize that “using the planner” is not another failure point; it is the intervention.
+Frame the planner as external memory support, a tool that captures thoughts and organizes priorities so the patient’s brain is free to focus on the work itself.
+Emphasize that “using the planner” is not another failure point.
+It is the intervention.

 2. Teach the brain dump section.
 Dedicate the first step to capturing all tasks, thoughts, and worries without organization.
 This reduces the cognitive overwhelm of trying to plan and prioritize simultaneously.
 The brain dump section should be the first thing patients fill in when they sit down to plan.